Actor & Model

 Music video: one take, "Stay"

 Hat size small

 Shoe 8 US

 A global creative; from Canada to Seoul to America --- That's quite a change!

 A Canadian citizen, Kelly began modeling with Elite Toronto and Vogue Models & Talent (Hamilton, Toronto) as a student.
-Unexpectedly, she relocated, and resumed her creative career in Seoul, S. Korea.
-As an expat, Kelly worked for nearly 20 years in casting, PR, performance, education, branding, journalism, and as the owner of a small creative content company.
+She unexpectedly relocated, and resumed her creative career in Seoul, S. Korea.
+As an expat, Kelly worked for nearly 20 years in casting, PR, performance, education, animal welfare, branding, journalism, and as the owner of a small creative content company.
 To read an article profiling Kelly as a prominent woman in Korean entertainment, click here.

-As a model, Kelly was often told she toed the line between 'commercial and edgy', and enjoyed booking commercial print work.
-However, she quickly transitioned into acting - particularly voice and broadcasting.
-She regularly hosted TV programs targeting the ESL community; productions showcasing Korea to the world, and was a familiar character actor in English language TV documentaries.
-She wore many hats.
+As a model, Kelly was often told she toed the line between 'commercial and edgy', and was described as 'theatrical'.
+She transitioned into film - specializing in voice and broadcasting work.
+She created and hosted TV programs targeting the ESL and global community.
+She enjoyed productions showcasing Korea to the world, and was a familiar character actor in English language TV documentaries.
+She was blessed to wear many hats.